Select language, opens an overlay

 • Staff-Created List

-Banned Books Week 2024: Adult Fiction
+Banned Books Week 2025: Adult Fiction, Part I

 Banned Books Week is the annual celebration of the freedom to read.
 What books have been banned or challenged through the decades?
 Take a look at this list.
 You might find your next read!

-Loutit District Library
+User from Loutit District Library

-71 items
+100 items

 • Banned/Challenged for mature content, being profane and anti-Catholic.